Laser Treatments FAQ

 + Does It Hurt?

-This procedure is considered very mild.
+This procedure is generally considered very mild.
 You will experience some mild sensations as the pulses of light are passed over your skin, like a slight snapping or tingling.

 + What Are the Side Effects?